-For even the most confident child, starting secondary school is a lot to handle.
+Starting secondary school is a lot to handle for even the most confident child.
 Managing a timetable of classes, completing more and varied homework, getting to know new people are just a few examples of the challenges they face.

-Thus it is important to cut them some slack in the early days and weeks.
-Be prepared for tired, hungry and potentially grumpy children coming home each day.
+Be prepared for tired, hungry, and potentially grumpy children coming home each day.
 Expect some “I forgot my gym kit” incidents too.

-At home help smooth their transition by giving them some leeway on the usual household chores.
+At home, help smooth their transition by giving them some leeway on the usual household chores and cutting them some slack.
 Try as best you can to be patient if you get a lot of moody-teenager replies.

 Parents also need to stay calm during this time.
 A seemingly unhappy child might be cause for concern.
-However be mindful of the fact it will take time for them to adjust to this new way of life.
+Be mindful that it will take time to adjust to this new way of life.